acrlabs/www/acrl/posts/2024-12-16-kubecon-recap-part-2.md

 ## Reimagining OSS Licensing and Commercialization with Fair Source

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rmhYHzJpkuo?si=hLRKP_2ebGUoQocK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rmhYHzJpkuo?si=hLRKP_2ebGUoQocK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> <!-- markdownlint-disable-line MD013 -->

 Ok look, wow, I went from "computers are fun" to "software licenses" and I'm imagining you're getting some whiplash right now, but hang in there for a sec.
 This talk, by Adam Jacob from System Initiative[^7], wasn't _teeeechnically_ at